Andy Last

-Andy Last (born 25 March 1981) is an English professional rugby league coach who is the assistant coach for the England national rugby league team and a former professional rugby league footballer.
+Andy Last (born 25 March 1981) is an English professional rugby league coach who is the interim head coach for Hull FC in the Super League and a former professional rugby league footballer.

-He is a former head coach of Hull FC and the Castleford Tigers in the Super League.
+He is a former head coach of Hull FC and the Castleford Tigers in the Super League, and was the assistant coach for the England national rugby league team.
 He played as a for Hull FC in the Super League between 1999 and 2005.

 Background

 Last was born in Kingston upon Hull, Humberside, England.

 Playing career

 On 1 August 1999, Last made his Super League debut for Hull FC against the Warrington Wolves.
 The return of Lee Jackson to Hull in 2001 saw Last playing mainly for the A-team, before he suffered a broken tibia and fibula to end his career prematurely.
 He made a total of 29 appearances and scored 4 tries, with his final appearance made at the age of 24.

 Coaching career

 Hull F.C. (youth, assistant, interim)

 Last joined the coaching staff of Hull FC.
 In 2005, he led the club's under-21s side to Academy Grand Final victory.
 He worked as an assistant coach for the first team under Lee Radford, winning back-to-back Challenge Cups in 2016 and 2017.

 On 12 March 2020, Last was announced as Hull's interim head coach following Radford's dismissal, with Kieron Purtill being his assistant.
 Four days later, the season was suspended due to the COVID-19 pandemic, and Last would only coach his first game in August.
 He guided Hull to a 6th-placed finish and reached the play-off semi-finals.
 In November 2020, Hull appointed Brett Hodgson as their new head coach, with Last offered an alternative position.